MikhailP39/diagnostic_lab/README.md

 # DIAGNOSTIC LABORATORY
-This program is designed to lear computer vision and opened to add the new options.
+This program is designed to learn computer vision and opened to add the new options.

 Existing options:
 counter - for counting the items on the image;